 Asian Chicken and Cabbage Salad Recipe for One

-A slightly spicy, bright, and colorful asian chicken salad that's hard to resist (even when you're sick).
+A slightly spicy, bright, and colorful asian chicken salad that's hard to resist.

 - 1/4 C red cabbage, shredded

-- 1 carrot, cut in chunks, or shredded
+- 1 carrot, cut in thin slices or shredded

 - 1 chicken leg or thigh

 - 1-2 squirts Sriracha